LA Theorem: Unveiling its Connection to Broader Mathematical Principles

 Where:

-• nullity(A) is the dimension of the null space (or kernel) of A. This is the set of all vectors x such that Ax = 0.
-In other words, it's the dimension of the solution space to the homogeneous equation Ax = 0.
+- nullity(A) is the dimension of the null space (or kernel) of A. This is the set of all vectors x such that Ax = 0.
+In plain terms, it's the dimension of the solution space to the homogeneous equation Ax = 0.

 Intuitive Explanation: The LA Theorem essentially states that the dimension of the input space of a linear transformation is divided into two parts: the part that is mapped non-trivially (the rank) and the part that is mapped to the zero vector (the nullity).
 Think of it as the input space being partitioned into what "survives" the transformation and what "vanishes."